sandiegopython/test-driven-django-development/tutorials/03-views.rst

     </article>
     {% endfor %}

+Running the tests here we see that all the tests pass!

 And now, if we add some posts in our admin, they should show up on the homepage.
 What about viewing an individual blog post?